-Q12: What is the estimated return on investment (ROI) for this recommendation and how was the ROI calculated?
-Respondent skipped this question Q13: Who are the key individuals/stakeholders who would benefit from this recommendation?
-Young people in communities of high prevalence and the communities they live in and engage with.
+Q12: What is the estimated return on investment R (ROI) for this recommendation and how was the ROI q calculated?

+Respondent skipped this question

+Q13: Who are the key individuals/stakeholders who would benefit from this recommendation?

+People living with HIV who are diagnosed as a result of stricter adherence to the law, and people who are found to be HIV-negative and at risk and linked to care.

 Q14: Are there suggested measures to accompany this recommendation that would assist in monitoring its impact?

-Respondent skipped this question Q15: This recommendation was submitted by one of the following Ending the Epidemic Task Force member
+Respondent skipped this question

+Q15: This recommendation was submitted by one of Ending the Epidemic Task Force member the following